ppy/osu-wiki/README.md

 - The [osu! wiki Contribution Guide](https://osu.ppy.sh/help/wiki/osu!_wiki_Contribution_Guide) for help with using GitHub, specifically tailored for the osu! wiki project.

-- The [Article Styling Criteria](https://osu.ppy.sh/help/wiki/Article_Styling_Criteria), which *must* be adhered to for all new and rewritten pages going forward.
+- The [Article Styling Criteria](https://osu.ppy.sh/help/wiki/Article_Styling_Criteria), which **must** be adhered to for all new and rewritten articles going forward.

 ## Licence